Back to solutions

 FAQ

-Common questions about reading fluency reports.
+Common questions about student reading reports.

 In ideal recording conditions, our internal metrics show scoring accuracy above 95%, and many teachers report accuracy in that range in typical classroom use.
 Results can vary depending on background noise, microphone and device quality, and the language being assessed.
 English generally performs best in good conditions, followed by Spanish, French, and then Mandarin.
 We are also constantly evaluating the AI model we use and adopting newer advances in AI, so we expect this performance to keep improving over time.